gal-legos/HHA504_mysql_vm_vs_managed/docs/set_up_notes_vm.md

 - Allow HTTP and HTTPS from networking rules
 <img src="/screenshots/vm_demo/network_rules_vm.png" alt="network_rules_1" width="350">

-###### This will be done during the creation of the Virtual machine and lives in the 'Networking' tab on the left sandwiched between 'Data Protection' and 'Observability'.
-This is the networking rules after the VM was launched but very easy to find and change if needed.
+###### This will be done during the creation of the Virtual machine and lives in the 'Networking' tab on the left, sandwiched between 'Data Protection' and 'Observability'.
+These are the networking rules after the VM was launched, but very easy to find and change if needed.

 - Finished/running Virtual Machine
 <img src="screenshots/vm_demo/vm_running.png" alt="running" width="350">